 You can use BiQ Keyword Intelligence to check if your keywords have high search volume.

 This stems down to choosing the right keywords for your content that searchers can use to easily find you.

 BiQ’s Keyword Intelligence gathers critical data on keyword volume, keyword competition, trends, and related keywords.

 You can use this data to find the right keywords based on their search value and potential to bring more traffic to your site at a lower competition.

 As an avid internet user, you come to realize just how fun it can be to play around with words and characters, especially Google advanced search operators.

-Having said that, which ones do you think we should add to our list?
-And recommendations?
+Having said that, which ones would you like to see added to the list?